Best Speakerphones for Remote Work and Conference Calls in 2026

 • Not formally certified for Microsoft Teams or Zoom — compatible but lacks the certified Teams button

-• At 99 dollars, noise cancellation is effective but not as refined as Jabra's beamforming
+• Noise cancellation is effective but not as refined as Jabra's beamforming

-• Bluetooth reliability is occasionally inconsistent when multiple devices are paired
+• Bluetooth reliability occasionally drops when multiple devices are simultaneously paired

 Check Price on Amazon